grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### max_attachment_size_mb

-Set the maximum file size in megabytes for the CSV attachments.
+Set the maximum file size in megabytes for the email report attachments.

 ### fonts_path